 There’s something seriously special about dining out in Sicily.
 With its own unique culture, separate to that of mainland Italy, and its own distinctive take on national dishes, foodies can enjoy a culinary journey like no other.

 Local gastronomy is important to the Sicilian people, and restaurant owners are extremely passionate about their menus.
 Cities like Palermo are home to the most stylish venues for eating and drinking, including Michelin starred restaurants.
-In Catania, there’s also a thriving restaurant scene, with neighborhoods like Zafferana Etnea being a popular place to eat.
+In Catania, there’s also a thriving restaurant scene, with neighbourhoods like Zafferana Etnea being a popular place to eat.
 Zafferana Etnea’s Locanda Nerello is an example of the best organic fine dining options in the area.

 Travel experts at Wine Paths can help you create a bespoke luxury holiday to Sicily with food and wine tours to make your journey unforgettable.
 Find out more from our local expert Peppe.